dotnet/csharplang/proposals/list-patterns.md

 Beyond the pattern-based mechanism outlined above, there are an additional two set of types that can be covered as a special case.

 - **Multi-dimensional arrays**: All nested list patterns must agree to a length range.
 - **Foreach-able types**: This includes pattern-based and extension `GetEnumerator`.

-A slice subpattern is disallowed for either of the above.
+A slice subpattern (i.e. the pattern followed by `..` in a *slice_pattern*) is disallowed for either of the above.

 ## Unresolved questions